Sanofi-Public/CImpact/README.md

-# CausalImpact
+# CImpact - Causal Inference for measuring performance and causal trends

-CausalImpact is a modular causal impact analysis library with support for multiple time series models, including TensorFlow, Prophet, and Pyro.
+CImpact is a modular causal impact analysis library with support for multiple time series models, including TensorFlow, Prophet, and Pyro.
 This library provides a flexible framework for estimating the causal effect of an intervention on time series data.

 ## Introduction